Cristian-Farina/AZ-900/README.md

 I tried doing as many practice test as possible, they all differ from each other, trying to get free ones but difficult.
 This test was difficult, 100 questions.
 Got 79%

-5) Booked AZ-900 exam - in 2 weeks - to give me enough time to keep practicing and to not feel too much pressure
+5) Booked AZ-900 exam - in 2 weeks - to give me enough time to keep practicing and to not feel too much pressure.

-6) (current phase) Went trough MS Learn and Took notes for the first time.
+6) Went trough MS Learn and Took notes for the first time.

+7) Took hard practice tests from AZ-900: Microsoft Azure Fundamentals Practice Tests 2025 by Amandeep Sawhney | HawkEye Data They are though tests and sometimes a bit confusionary, I am barely passing these tests whereas practice tests from other instructors are much easier for me.